Artistic rendering โ Event may differ

 Tips & Advice

-- Dress in warm layers, even during summer months, as temperatures can drop significantly at night, especially in a forest setting.
+- Dress in warm layers, even during summer, as temperatures can drop significantly at night in this remote location.

-- Utilize the provided directions carefully, as Sat Nav systems can be unreliable in the remote Kielder Forest area; follow the observatory's specific signage.
+- Double-check the directions and use the provided What3words reference, as Sat Navs can be unreliable in the remote Kielder Forest area.

 Frequently Asked Questions